Spurs

 Spurs are not tack per se, but rather an accessory a pony's rider or trainer can use to fine tune a pony's training.
 While spurs can be a fun addition to a ponyplay session, they can also be quite dangerous, and they have the potential to cause serious bodily injury if used in an improper manner.

-For real horses (in English riding), spurs are used to lend precision to the riding aids, which is important in all equestrian disciplines.
+In bio-horse riding (in English riding disciplines at least), spurs are used to lend precision to the riding aids, which is important in all equestrian disciplines.
 The spur lets the horse distinguish between two commands (think of typing with fingers (spurs) versus trying to type with your whole hand with an open palm (leg without spurs)).
-In ponyplay, this is usually not the case (though with some show/ridden ponies it can be); a rider uses spurs on a ponyboy or ponygirl to encourage the pony to go faster, or to punish or correct any misbehavior on the pony's part.

 Let's start with a brief overview of what a spur is and what its basic parts are: A spur consists of a shank, neck and rowel.
 Many English spurs are thin, short, blunt and do not rotate, whereas western spurs tend to be heavier, longer and contain rowels that rotate.